borntofrappe/flutter-dev/friendly_chat/README.md

 final String _name = 'Timothy';
 ```

-For the text of the mesasge define a variable and allow to change its value in the class constructor.
+For the text of the message define a variable to change its value in the class constructor.

 ```dart
 final String text;